Microshak/MicroNotes/UW/Week1IoT.md

 * Currently at IoT and AI Lab

 ---
-Survey
+3 Survey

 [survey](https://docs.google.com/forms/d/e/1FAIpQLSf7F7VnMXXWwupU_KpE7_2y-RM4RDhmsbl1qxzRrp0pZyxZPA/viewform?usp=sf_link)

 Other Technologies:
 * Flink
 * Flume
 * Iota
-* BlockChain
-* Edgent
-*

 ---
 #Final Project
 * The final project will be due on the last class
 * The project will consist of a proposal, a presentation and a project write up including code
-* The project proposal will be due May 2nd
+* The project proposal will be due July 24th

 ---